 Empowering displaced people with technology

-Techfugees is an international non-profit organization which coordinates the commitment of the technology community to build solutions with displaced people and to contribute to meet their needs in terms of access to rights, education, health, employment and social inclusion.
+Techfugees is an international non-profit organization which coordinates the commitment of the technology community to building solutions with displaced people and contributing to meet their needs in terms of access to rights, education, health, employment and social inclusion.

 Techfugees manages and supports long-term projects for displaced people within the framework of the 17 Sustainable Development Goals of the United Nations.

-Techfugees has developed these Guiding Principles based on nearly 3 years of experience running hackathons and events in 25 countries.
-This experience is the foundation for Techfugees conviction that tech projects could have a long-term impact on refugees and displaced people if they are guided by some ethical principles and values.
+Techfugees has developed these Guiding Principles based on nearly 4 years of experience running hackathons and events in 25 countries.
+This experience is the basis, on which we have developed the strong belief that tech projects can have a long-term impact on refugees and displaced people if they are guided by a set of ethical principles and values.

-These Guiding Principles are not imposed on the community as a prescription but are here to guide our collective action towards a shared goal: to create technology with positive impact for displaced people around the world.
+These Guiding Principles are not imposed on the community as a prescription but are here to guide our collective action towards a shared goal: to create technology that empowers displaced people around the world.

-We, at Techfugees, strive to facilitate access to these resources.
+We, at Techfugees, strive to facilitate access to these resources & partners/

 1. Start with displaced people